-When not aggregated, enrichers run one after the other, reading, modifying and then updating the data into the database.
-With aggregation, you avoid excessive database read/write operations by forcing several enrichers to run in a single operation.
+When not aggregated, enrichers run one after the other—reading, modifying, and then updating the data into the database.
+Aggregation reduces database read/write operations by executing multiple enrichers in a single operation.

-Multiple consecutive SemQL Enrichers are aggregated using the
+Multiple consecutive SemQL enrichers can be aggregated using the

 PARAM_AGGREGATE_ENTITY_ENRICHERS_<entity_name> job parameters.
-This aggregation converts the multiple SemQL enrichers into a single SQL statement processed by the database, preventing successive database read/writes.
+This process converts multiple SemQL enrichers into a single SQL statement that is processed by the database to prevent consecutive database read/write operations.

-Multiple consecutive API Enrichers (Java plug-in and REST clients) are aggregated using the
+Multiple consecutive API enrichers (Java plug-ins and REST clients) can be aggregated using the

 PARAM_AGGREGATE_ENTITY_PLUGIN_ENRICHERS_<entity_name> job parameters.
-This aggregation creates a processing chain that processes data in one pass in memory, avoiding successive database read/writes.
+This process creates a memory-efficient chain that processes data in a single pass, avoiding successive database read/write operations.

 Only successive enrichers of the same type (SemQL or API) can be aggregated.
-For example, if you have the following sequence of enrichers SEMQL_1, SEMQL2, PLUGIN_1, PLUGIN_2, SEMQL3, you can aggregate SEMQL_1 with SEMQL2 and PLUGIN_1 with PLUGIN_2.
+For example, in a sequence of enrichers such as SEMQL_1, SEMQL2, PLUGIN_1, PLUGIN_2, and SEMQL3, you can aggregate SEMQL_1 with SEMQL2, and PLUGIN_1 with PLUGIN_2.